Volunteer

 Role: Saturday Science Club Volunteer

-Special skills or requirements: Volunteers must like science and work well with children.
 Volunteers are required to go through an interview/screening process with the director for the safety of the children.

-Contact: Stephanie E. Farmer, Executive Director,
+Contact: Stephanie E. Farmer, Executive Director

 West Side Campaign Against Hunger (WSCAH) is on a mission to alleviate hunger by ensuring that all New Yorkers have access with dignity to a choice of healthy food and supportive services.